10th Squadron (Parachute), Royal Army Engineers Regiment: Downgraded to a conventional field engineer

 The squadron was transferred from the GGK to the Malaysian Army's 3rd Division (3 DIV) on 1 October 1986.
 The squadron was renamed the 10th Engineering Squadron, Engineer Regiment.
-On 31 October 1989, the squadron was transferred again, this time to the Malaysian Army's 1st Division (1 DIV), and was relocated from the Terendak Camp in Malacca to the Penrissen Camp in Kuching.
+On 31 October 1989, the squadron was transferred again, this time to the Malaysian Army's 1st Division (1 DIV), and was relocated from the Camp Terendak in Malacca to the Camp Penrissen in Kuching.

 Reconstruct for an airborne sapper role

 The 10th Engineering Squadron was scheduled to be converted to an airborne sapper unit in the early 1990s.
-The squadron returned to Terendak Camp on 1 November 1992, along with other Malaysian Army existing and future airborne units.
+The squadron returned to Camp Terendak on 1 November 1992, along with other Malaysian Army existing and future airborne units.
 Under the bill KP/TD/JURUTERA/8416 Vol 1, the squadron was transferred to the 10th Strategic Brigade of the 11th Strategic Division (11 DIV STRA) and renamed the 10th Squadron (Parachute), Royal Army Engineers Regiment in January 1993.